Battery Plants All Over Europe, Modular EV Tech: Inside VW’s Plan to Rival Tesla

 In 2020, the Volkswagen Group delivered 9,305,400 cars to customers.
 That's a big number, especially considering that's what VW would call a bad year; a third again more than the Stellantis brand megalith (6.2 million) and 18 times more than Tesla, who over the same period delivered roughly 499,550 cars.
 So it's a strange situation to be wondering: can the VW Group compete with Tesla?
 Technoking Musk's throne is in, relatively speaking, one of those tiny city-states that mostly exists as an administrative error, relative to the giant who's allegedly angling to take it.

-That's the headline out of Volkswagen's Power Day: the company's going to compete with Tesla.
+That's the headline out of Volkswagen's Power Day event earlier this week: The company's going to compete with Tesla.
 It's going to build six new gigafactories; it's going to put in charging networks on scales of investment not previously seen by an OEM across Europe, China and North America; and it's going to drive down the cost of batteries for its electric vehicles both by reducing manufacturing costs and using different anode and cathode materials to gain efficiencies.
 They're throwing $40 billion dollars at it which, on a good day, is less than a tenth of what Tesla's worth, after all.

 The VW Group has taken a bizarrely haphazard approach to electrification.
 There have been reasons—since 2015, the auto giant has been undergoing the (rightly) vigorous beating it earned from the Dieselgate emissions scandal.
 By last year, this had definitely cost more than €31.3 billion ($37.3 billion) and is projected by some to be on course to top the $40 billion VW has just announced for investment, once all compensation is paid.